 As a Fairfax assault lawyer, Jon Katz knows how important it is that everyone beware A&B initiators who believe that the first to point the finger at the other person in an affray gets the advantage in criminal court.
 Beware such defense becoming a he-said/she-said situation, and circumstances where you have no witnesses, and the other side has lying witnesses.
 Always beware being accused of this and all other crimes.
 Even real victims can end up misidentifying their assailants, particularly in the midst of and aftermath of the startling event, pain and medical attention over their injuries.

 Fairfax criminal lawyer covers all essential bases for Virginia assault defense

 With clients accused of assault, Jon Katz gets right to work with trial preparation, and also exploring with clients whose hands are not automatically clean the possible benefits of entering an anger management program (and parenting class when the defendant’s child is the alleged victim), obtaining psychological counseling and seeking a clean psychological bill of health, and doing substantial voluntary community service hours.

-For negotiations, criminal lawyers have the option to seek to settle misdemeanor assault (not involving alleged domestic assault) directly with the civilian complainant and seeking the court's agreement to any agreed dismissal, which procedure bypasses the prosecutor.
-Aggravated assault charges and all other felonies cannot be settled in said manner.
+For negotiations, criminal lawyers have the option to seek to settle misdemeanor Virginia assault prosecutions (not involving alleged domestic assault) directly with the civilian complainant and seeking the court's agreement to any agreed dismissal, which procedure bypasses the prosecutor.
+Felonious A&B charges cannot be settled in such a manner.

 Nobody wants to have such a conviction on their hands.
 These are damning accusations and need to be fully defended.

 Fairfax criminal lawyer Jonathan L. Katz pursues your best defense for Virginia misdemeanor, felony and DUI cases.
-To discuss your case with Jon Katz in confidence, please schedule an appointment through his staff, at (703) 383-1100.
+Call 703-383-1100 for a free in-person consultation and action plan with Jon Katz about your court-pending criminal or DWI case.